secure-software-engineering/rose/docs/observers.md

 Each observer can hold multiple patterns to classify interactions by the following fields:

 * `patterns`: Array.
 The `patterns` field is an array containing elements of the structure provided below.
-The `pattern` field contains a `node`, which is selector to identify a pattern and a `container`, which shall be retrieved for identification.
+The `pattern` field contains a `node`, which is a selector to identify a pattern and a `container`, which shall be retrieved for identification.
 Optional an `extractor` can be specified to extract data from the `container`.
-It has to be a name from the extractors available to the system.
+It has to be a reference to an extractor available to the system.

 Pattern structure: